How to unblock your ears naturally

-- Another home remedy is to inhale steam.
+- Another home remedy is to inhale the steam.
 Steam may help thin and loosen mucus, so it can be expelled.
-A hot steamy shower, sauna or humidifier will work in the same way.
+A hot steamy shower, sauna, or humidifier will work in the same way.

 - Eat hot foods or spicy foods (such as curries or horseradish) to thin mucus that is blocking your ears.
 It will also help with nasal congestion.